ltpitt/python-jupyter-face-generation/README.md

 ### CelebA
 The [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset contains over 200,000 celebrity images with annotations.
-Since we're going to be generating faces, the annotations will not be used.
+Since faces were generated, the annotations were not be used.
 It is possible to view the first number of examples by changing `show_n_images`.

 ```python